 Las Vegas churches welcome back worshippers to in-person services

-Las Vegas Valley residents began returning to churches Saturday as in-person religious services at many churches commenced for the first time in months.
+Las Vegas Valley residents began returning to churches this weekend as in-person religious services at many churches commenced for the first time in months.

-Bells are ringing in communities across Las Vegas this weekend as in-person religious services at many churches commenced for the first time in months.
+Bells were ringing in communities across Las Vegas throughout the weekend as in-person religious services at many churches commenced for the first time in months.

-Prompted by Gov. Steve Sisolak’s raising of allowable public gatherings from 50 to 250, several area houses of worship began returning to live services this weekend, while others that have been offering services under the previous 50-person maximum are preparing to inch closer to pre-COVID attendance.
+Prompted by Gov. Steve Sisolak’s raising of allowable public gatherings from 50 to 250, several area houses of worship began returning to live services over the weekend, while others that have been offering services under the previous 50-person maximum are preparing to inch closer to pre-COVID attendance.

 Though Saturday night had a small turnout at a few Henderson churches, those who came were excited to put on their church shoes again and celebrate among friends with only a few restrictions.

-Up the street at New Song Church in Anthem, old friends reunited in admiration of how beautiful their holy home looked Saturday night.
+Up the street at New Song Church in Anthem, old friends reunited in admiration of how beautiful their holy home looked.

 About a dozen people gathered in the parish hall to listen to Pastor Paul Block speak in person for the first time since July, when the church briefly opened with a 25-person limit.